traysi/MultiSigAddressManager/README.md

     $ coin-cli importaddress MULTISIG_RCV_ADDR "" true

+That step may take a little while to complete.
 Once the watchonly address is added, your daemon will be able to see all transactions involving this address.
 You can confirm that with:

-    $ coin-cli MULTISIG_RCV_ADDR "" true

-Edit the config file and set the important variables.
-You need to have the multisig public address, redeemScript, scriptPubKey, as well as your own private key for your signing.

     $ coin-cli listunspent 0 99999999 "[\"MULTISIG_RCV_ADDR\"]"

 That should print a pile of UTXOs.
-If you see a bunch of stuff, you're ready to configure the utility.

-Edit the config.php file to set the variables.
-The configuration options should be self-explanatory.
+If you see a bunch of stuff, you're ready to proceed with configuring the utility.
+In the MultiSigAddressManager directory, edit the config.php file and set the important variables.
+You need to have the multisig public address, redeemScript, scriptPubKey, as well as your own private key for your signing.
+The other configuration options should all be self-explanatory.

 Usage
 -----